liddiard/personal-website-gatsby/src/pages/project/smarthome.md

 ---

-**Problem:** I want convenient local access to large files like videos, but I don’t want to pay the crazy markups ($200–$800+) that Apple charges for storage bumps on MacBooks.
+**Problem:** I want convenient local access to large files like videos, but I don’t want to pay the disproportionate markups in the range of $200–$800+ that Apple charges for storage bumps on MacBooks.

 **Solution:** My network-attached storage (NAS) enables Finder-integrated access to big files on a drive in my network using the SMB file-sharing protocol.
 It’s the benefits of having a ton of space at your disposal without the costs of paying for more on-device storage or the clunkiness of plugging in external drives.